libjpeg-turbo/buildscripts/README.txt

 OS X 10.8 (Mountain Lion) or later required

-GCC 5 (installed through MacPorts)
+GCC 5 (installed through MacPorts or Homebrew)

 Xcode 7.2.x (available at https://developer.apple.com/downloads --
 Apple ID required.)
 The build scripts need this in order to produce